 Construction number; again, can be full or part numbers

 Aircraft on the South American registers, particularly Mexico, continue to be problematic and where no further details have become available a number of aircraft are included under the country given as the reason for cancellation from the US register.
 Similarly there are a number of confirmed sightings of aircraft that have not been tied up and these are included without con no detail.
 Whilst every effort has been made to weed out those aircraft no longer in use some will clearly have escaped the net.

 Post Sept 11th, internet access to the official AMARC listings was withdrawn so we are relying on offical information as of July 2001 and unofficial information thereafter.

-Special thanks are due to regular contributors Alexis Antonakis, Derek Hoddinott and Chris Jacewitz.
-Information comes from many sources including the CAA’s G-INFO and FAA’s N-Number Inquiry, the official Australian, Brazilian, Canadian, Danish, Dutch, New Zealand, South African, Swedish and Swiss authority websites, as well as the RNAC unofficial Spanish site, AMCARonline’s frequent updates, Aerodata, Air Britain (especially for African and Venezualan info), AvLetter, Scramble, Landings.com, Airliners.net and FlightAware.
+Special thanks are due to regular contributors Derek Hoddinott and Chris Jacewitz for their updates.
+Information comes from many sources including the CAA’s G-INFO and FAA’s N-Number Inquiry, the official Australian, Brazilian, Canadian, Danish, Dutch, New Zealand, South African, Swedish and Swiss authority websites, and AMCARonline’s frequent updates, Aerodata, Air Britain, Scramble, TCUO, Airliners.net and FlightAware.
 The website itself generates a great deal of input from world-wide sources, too numerous to mention individually but very welcome nonetheless.
 Credit must also be given to Richard Balfre for his web-mastering.
-Finally to all those that supplied individual bits of information on new sightings on the Internet lists, including the Bizjet, Gulfstream, Luton and Farnborough lists.
+Finally, to all those that supplied individual bits of information on new sightings on the Internet lists, including the Bizjet, Gulfstream, Luton, mode-s and Farnborough lists.

 Any additional information, corrections, comments, etc are welcome as are new sightings throughout the year or photos for future use - please send them to firstname.lastname@example.org.